-18. You use the Gram staining procedure to stain an L-form bacterium (a bacterium that lacks a cell wall).
+18. Imagine that you have used the Gram staining procedure to stain an L-form bacterium (a bacterium that lacks a cell wall).
 What color will the bacterium be after the staining procedure is finished?

 19. Match the unexpected results with all of their potential explanations.
 Explanations can be used multiple times.